 Also, when looking at different thrones, keep in mind that some models can be relatively cheap ($40), while others may set you back over a hundred dollars.
 Sometimes the price is higher due to a brand name, but typically speaking the higher prices mean that the material is stronger and more comfortable.

 Our first model is the Gibraltar 6608 Heavy Throne.
 As we mentioned above, some of these stools can have a more ergonomic design to them, so you feel better after hours of sitting.
 This particular throne has a seat that looks like a bike saddle, which means that you can lean forward without risking falling off the edge.
 The seat itself is made of high-quality foam so that you can sit for hours without any discomfort.
 The height is fully adjustable between eighteen and twenty-four inches, which makes it ideal for almost all sizes.
+This is the most comfortable drum throne out there.

 The seat even has memory lock, so it will stay in place once you get it to your desired position.